Home Page Site Map Useful Links Email Me Glossary Next Page

 You can click on any coin image to see the full coin.

-Reverse of a bronze coin of Leukas showing Chimaera A bronze coin of Leukas showing Chimaera below a volute krater.
-It is 16mm across and weighs 2.9 grammes.
+Reverse of a bronze coin of Leukas showing Chimaera A bronze coin of Leukas showing the monster Chimaera with a volute krater above.

 What happens if you take the front of one animal and attach it to the back of another?
 Maybe mix in parts of some more?
 Some odd-looking creatures can be found in the art of more than one ancient culture, right back to the 7th century BCE.
 The Greeks were pretty good at this sort of mixture, and quite a few appeared on Greek and Roman coins.